neonmik/Wave-Machine-Firmware/README.md

 - Updates and Bugfixes:
     - Arp:
-        - Bug: Hold knob looses pagination light (stil has control as it locks as it leave) when moving fast while _any_ notes are in a sustained state.
+        - Bug: Hold knob looses pagination light (still has control as it locks as it leave) when moving fast while _any_ notes are in a sustained state.
         - Feature: Add arp octave direction function for later use.

     - Feature: Check Sustain pedal functions.